MelissaDTH/Space-Oddity/README.md

 The app can do the following:

   - It has a fully working navigation bar and footer;
-  - At the homepage, you get information about some plants and our solar system;
+  - At the homepage, you get information about some planets and our solar system;
-  - Clicking on those planents, it wel redirect you to the /planets page;
+  - Clicking on those planents, it will redirect you to the /planets route;
   - At the Planets page you can get more information, of which the sections "Astronomy Photo of the Day" and "Mars Rover photos" show data and images from two different NASA API's that are open to the public;
-  - There is a login page, but this is at the moment just for show;
+  - There is a login page, but this is not fully working yet;
-  - The Space Game (found in the navigation), has a welcome page with a button where you can actually start the game;
+  - The Space Game (found in the navigationbar), has a welcome page with a button where you can actually start the game;
   - At the page of the game, you press the key 'space' to start the game and get as many points as you can with playing the retro game 'snake';
+  - You can pause the game with the 'space' key and you can exit the game by pressing the X button;

 ## Project setup